 When are applications due?

-The deadline for Organizational Effectiveness projects is March 17, 2017.
-Proposals for Emerging Issues projects will be accepted throughout 2017.
+The deadline for Organizational Effectiveness projects was March 17, 2017.
+The application period is now closed.
+We are accepting proposals for Emerging Issues projects throughout the year.

 I've submitted my application.
 When will I know the outcome?